Nonlocal corrections to dynamical mean-field theory from the two-particle self-consistent method: Proposed approach: TPSC+DMFT

 \subsection{Replacing the TPSC ansatz}

-The first step is to insert the DMFT double occupancy in the sum rules Eqs.~\eqref{eq:sumrule_sp} and \eqref{eq:sumrule_ch} to determine the values of the renormalized vertices.
+The first step of a TPSC+DMFT calculation is to insert the DMFT double occupancy in the sum rules Eqs.~\ref{eq:sumrule_sp} and \ref{eq:sumrule_ch} to determine the values of the renormalized vertices.
 We will refer to this method in the next sections as TPSC+DMFT.
-Since the sum rules for the spin and charge susceptibilities are still satisfied exactly, the Pauli principle and Mermin-Wagner theorem are still respected by that hybrid method.
+Since the sum rules for the spin and charge susceptibilities are still satisfied exactly, the Mermin-Wagner theorem for $\chi_{\mathrm{sp}}$ and the Pauli principle are still respected by that hybrid method.

-In TPSC calculations, the density is taken as an input from which the chemical potential is computed.
-In contrast, in DMFT the electron density $n$ is calculated from an input chemical potential.
-The relationship between the chemical potential and density is in principle unknown other than at half-filling (where, for our model, the corresponding chemical potential is $\mu=U/2$).
-Thus, for all TPSC+DMFT calculations away from half-filling shown in this work, the density has been controlled within $0.003$.
-This is the dominant source of error bars for all DMFT results.
-The TPSC rounding errors are of order $10^{-10}$.

-In the next sections, the TPSC+DMFT double occupancy is the paramagnetic DMFT double occupancy.
-If the antiferromagnetic DMFT double occupancy is used, as is for some of the half-filling calculations, it is clearly stated.
+In all the DMFT calculations performed in this work, the electronic density is converged within $\pm 0.003$ of the displayed density.
+The chemical potential in the TPSC calculation is then chosen to get the same density, to ten significant digits.
+As a result, the TPSC+DMFT results shown in Sec.~\ref{section:results} have slightly different electronic densities ($\pm 0.006$) from each other, which results in effective error bars on the TPSC+DMFT results.